acidhelm/challonge_mgr/README.md

 ## Tournament settings

-You can change the order of the cabinets and configure Slack notifications by clicking the _Edit this tournament's settings_ link at the bottom of the match listing.
+You can change the order of the cabinets and configure Slack notifications by clicking the _Change settings_ link at the bottom of the match listing.

 The order of the cabinets is set by the _The Gold cabinet is on the left side_ check box.
 You can set the default value for this option by changing the